OSC/ondemand/README.md

 ## Default Options

-The default options used to generate the Apache config are listed as such
+The default options used to generate the Apache config are listed below.
+You can modify any of these by setting the corresponding environment variable when calling the `rake` task.

 #### Build Options